 The harm from employee theft grows as the value of property increases.
-For example, the FBI says a vice president of product development at Tiffany & Co. systematically stole $1.3 million worth of jewelry from the company, checking out jewelry to show to potential buyers or for other marketing purposes and never returning the items.
+For example, the FBI says a vice president of product development at Tiffany & Co. systematically stole $1.3 million worth of jewelry from the company back in 2013, checking out jewelry to show to potential buyers or for other marketing purposes and never returning the items.

 That case pales in comparison with a theft that came to light in 2009.
 A vault manager at Jacmel Jewelry in Queens, NY, stole $12 million in gold over six years—500 pounds worth, one piece at a time—by hiding it in the lining of her pocketbook.

 To the extent possible, it’s good to keep high-value assets and critical material separate from employees, but that’s not always practical.

 In casinos, for example, line workers need access to huge chunks of cash.
 In such situations, what security measures are effective for preventing employee theft?
 It’s a complicated issue that demands the evaluation of a range of issues, including: